 Our frame of reference was quite different to that of our children.
 Our natural tendency is to panic when new technologies are introduced.
 But hysteria is not helpful.
 It arises in part because we can’t think back to our childhood and remember how our parents dealt with the digital dilemmas we’re facing.

-We are navigating a world which is so different from our own and because technology is changing at such a rapid pace, we feel like we’re on the backfoot.
+We are navigating a world that is so different from our own and because technology is changing at such a rapid pace, we feel like we’re on the back foot.
 And it’s no surprise, as this is the first time in history that a generation of children know more about a topic than their parents do.

 Does social media and smartphones play a major role in reducing mental health outcomes?